 Your switchboard may release a burning odour due to heating caused by overloads, deteriorating cables and faulty wiring.
 When this occurs, it is advisable to enlist professional electrical services like Quick Spark before the problem escalates.

 2.Old and Outdated Switchboard

 If your property is older than 20 years, then you probably have an old and outdated switchboard.
 If this is the case, then you need to replace your switchboard.
 The world has experienced great advancements in technology, meaning that newer household appliances and gadgets are being released every day.
 While these appliances make our lives comfortable, they require significantly more power that cannot be handled by old, outdated switchboards.

-Flickering bulbs may be due to a wiring fault.
+Flickering bulbs may be due to wiring fault.
 However, a faulty switchboard may also cause your lights to flicker more than normal.
-This could mean that your switchboard cannot handle the power demand of your household appliances thus causing your lights to flicker constantly.
+This could mean that your switchboard cannot handle the power demand of your household appliances; thus, causing your lights to flicker constantly.

 4. Circuit Breakers That Keep Tripping

 A circuit breaker comes in handy in terms of dealing with overloads and power spikes.
 However, if your circuit breakers keep tripping abnormally, then consider checking the condition of your switchboard.
 A damaged switchboard may cause frequent tripping, especially if it cannot handle the high demand for power to the various smaller circuits.